trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

 ### reboot
 - Checks if reboot is required
 - Lists packages requiring reboot
-- Supports dependent reboots using `wait_for_host` and marker files
+- Supports dependent reboots using `wait_for_inventory_hostname`
+- Uses a two-phase verification for dependent hosts:
+  - Checks for a status file indicating the dependent host has rebooted
+  - Verifies network connectivity to ensure the host is fully operational
 - Performs controlled reboots with proper timeouts

 ## Usage